Minnesota's 2nd Senate district

 The Minnesota Senate, District 2, encompasses the North-Central part of Minnesota.
 It stretches from Lake of the Woods County south to the White Earth Indian Reservation.
 It includes all or portions of Becker, Beltrami, Clearwater, Hubbard, Lake of the Woods, Mahnomen, Otter Tail and Wadena counties.
-It is currently represented by Republican Paul Utke.
+It is currently represented by Republican Steve Green.

+Current elected officials

+Republican Steve Green is the senator representing the 1st district.
+He was first elected in 2022.

+Each Minnesota State Senate district is composed of two Minnesota House of Representatives districts.
+The 1st district comprises House districts 1A and 1B.
+The current representatives of those districts are: